ben-ghirardani/quiz/Notes.md

 ***
 8) CSS code for the divs of landing page, category, length, etc is copied across all components.
 Create a wrapper for them to sit in?

-9) race conditions in <Category/> component.
-10) change Loading to a spinning icon?
+9) change Loading to a spinning icon?

-11) is it obvious that the user can scroll down in categories now that scroll is hidden?
+10) is it obvious that the user can scroll down in categories now that scroll is hidden?

-12) add same code to answers that checks length and changes font size accordingly?
+11) is DropDown used anymore?
+Check then get rid.
+12) is Item used anymore?
+Check then get rid.
+12) is MainContainer used anymore?
+Check then get rid.
+Or implement correctly.
+13) check for any non-visual components that have css files and delete.